 Please refer to the Banking Tariff for details of the collection and negotiation charges which apply.
 As part of this process, we will arrange for these foreign currency cheques to be converted to the currency of your account (where applicable).
 This conversion will be carried out at the exchange rate applicable to payments made into your account.
 Please visit caterallen.co.uk/resources/foreign-payments-and-currencies for details of today’s exchange rates.

 This service is not currently available, but it’s something that we plan to introduce in the future.

-If a paper cheque is presented under the paper-based system, and is to be returned unpaid, the physical cheque will be returned to you, as it is now.
-If only an image of the cheque is presented, and is to be returned unpaid, then we will send you a letter stating the reason why the cheque has been unpaid.
+If a cheque is returned unpaid, we will send you a letter stating the reason why the cheque has been unpaid.
 We will not be able to return the unpaid cheque to you.
 You will then need to request a new cheque, or alternative payment from the original issuer of the cheque.
 Likewise, you may be asked to issue a new cheque or make an alternative payment.